-National hotel brand property of 200 rooms in New Jersey has an extensive lobby area with a small bar.
-Although the hotel has a high occupancy rate, guests are inclined to go out to local chain restaurants to eat and drink so the bar does very little beverage business and no food business.
-Room service is provided to guests so the kitchen dopes remain open until 10PM.
+National hotel brand property of 200 rooms in Ontario has a dining area with a small bar.
+Although the hotel has a high occupancy rate, guests are inclined to go out to local chain restaurants to eat and drink so the bar does very little beverage business and no food business apart from breakfast.

-The hotel management company sees an opportunity to keep guests in the hotel if they can provide an attractive food and beverage offering in an attractive environment.
+The hotel owner sees an opportunity to keep guests in the hotel if they can provide an attractive food and beverage offering in an attractive environment.
 They have seen conversions in other hotels that have achieved this objective successfully.
-Their goal is to retain approximately $1.6M of food and beverage revenues within the hotel compared to $400,000 currently.
+Their goal is to generate $1.6M of food and beverage revenues within the hotel compared to $180,000 currently.

 The Decision Process